Znunu/Znunu/STEAL.md

 ### Objective
 Download a frame of [QYS3's animation](https://www.pixiv.net/en/artworks/71093875)

 ### Problem
 The image is rendered by a canvas

 ### Solution
-- Locate the svg element
+- Locate the canvas element
 - Pass it to "download_canvas_frame"

 ```js